aimanecouissi/store-management-desktop-app/README.md

 ## DEMO

-Explore the application in action by watching the video demonstration available in [my portfolio](https://www.aimanecouissi.com/).
+Explore the application in action by watching the video demonstration available in [YouTube](https://youtu.be/YDySGsynk7Q).

 ## INSTALLATION